lornearnold/SimCenterBootcamp2024/docs/_sources/index.rst.txt

 The outline of the  workshop is follows.

-2. Python Workshop
+1. Python Workshop

    * **July 29-31, 2024, 2.5 days**

-   The fist part of the Python training is geared towards beginner and intermediate level material.
+   The first part of the Python training is geared towards beginner and intermediate level material.
    In it we will cover the basic concepts of python, as well as fundamentals of code design.
    It will utilize Python notebooks to acheive this.
 In the latter part of the workshop we will transition you to the command-line use of python.
 In it we will cover creating a modular python program, utilizing for example development environments and file editors, things you'll need working on any high-performance computing (HPC) environment.

-1. C/C++/HPC Workshop
+2. C/C++/HPC Workshop

    * **July 31 - Aug 2, 2024, 2.5 days**